rahulpalanivel/rahulpalanivel/README.md

 <h3 align="center">A passionate Software developer</h3>

 # 💫 About Me:
-👋 Hi, I’m @rahulpalanivel a software developer with an interest in developing full-stack applications<br>👀 I’m experienced in developing both web and mobile applications<br>🌱 I’m currently looking to learn and gain experience in the field of software development
+👋 Hi, I’m @rahulpalanivel a software developer with an interest in developing full-stack applications<br>
+👀 I have experiance in developing both web and mobile applications<br>
+🔭 I’m currently working on building full-stack applications<br>
+🌱 I’m looking to learn and gain experience in the field of software development<br>
+📫 You can reach me at **palanivelrahul45@gmail.com**<br>
+👨‍💻 All of my projects are available at [linktoprojects](linktoprojects)<br>
+📄 Know about my experiences [linktoresume](linktoresume)<br>

 ## 🌐 Socials: